Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

 That’s not the same concern people have about mixing ibuprofen and duloxetine.
 Instead, we’d be more worried about the bleeding risk.

 Many patients won’t benefit from adding cyclobenzaprine to their ibuprofen prescription (or vice versa).
-Additionally, the combination can increase the patient’s odds of showing CNS side effects.
+Additionally, the combination can increase the patient’s odds of showing CNS adverse effects.

 Overall, we’d recommend that you avoid mixing OTC analgesics and muscle relaxants without discussing the potential benefits and risks with your physician first.